Jalopy-Tech/HP-Omen-15-macOS/README.md

 macOS installation doesn't need Internet access during installation.
 To have network access on the target machine, you can do one of the following:

+- Use the Intel Wi-Fi.
+The itlwm.kext allows macOS to use Wi-Fi.
+The macOS application https://github.com/OpenIntelWireless/HeliPort can be used to connect to a Wi-Fi service.
+Install and run this program.
+Set it to run at login to have it available with automatic connection (System Preferences  > Users an Groups > Login).

 - Use ethernet.
-The RealtekRTL8111.kext (see above) will allow ethernet network during and after macOS installation.
+The RealtekRTL8111.kext (see above) allows ethernet network during and after macOS installation.

 - Use USB Wi-Fi tethering.
 The ***HoRNDIS\*** app allows USB tethering from an Android phone for WiFi access, so you can download this app and have it ready to install on the target machine after installation. https://joshuawise.com/horndis#available_versions .
 If you need Internet access during macOS installation, you can even copy the HoRNDIS.kext file to the Clover folder /EFI/Clover/Kexts/Other and turn on USB tethering on the Android phone before starting the installation.
 In Catalina, the install script doesn't work, but has been modified to run.
-I have included it in my zip file.
+I have included it in the these files.
-- Use a USB Wi-Fi Stick.
-You will need to check if it's compatible and if you need any special application/kext(s).